Renter beware: Why asking about flooding and mold is an apartment-hunter's responsibility

 Ideally, you should communicate with an owner or building manager in writing “so there’s no misunderstanding,” he says.
 “The best thing you can do is ask in writing and trust your own eyes,” Kirkpatrick says.

-However NYC owners are required to disclose information about lead remediation and bedbugs upfront—that's why when you sign a lease you will get additional paperwork attached to your lease.
-It's not the same with floods and water damage, even though those types of problems can require extensive repairs and pose serious health risks from mold.
+NYC owners are required to disclose information about lead remediation and bedbugs upfront—that's why when you sign a lease you will get additional paperwork attached to your lease.
+You should receive a similar document outlining your building’s past history with natural floods—those from rainwater or storm surge—which can require extensive repairs and pose serious health risks from mold.

 “I’ve dealt with a top-floor apartment where someone repainted the ceiling to cover up damage from a leak,” Kirkpatrick says.
 “That requires major work to deal with.”
 Remediating after a flood can involve strategic demolition to access the drywall.